 In terms of international cooperation and consultations, there are planned meetings with representatives from Baltic Sea Region countries.
-First international informational and discussion meeting concerning development of the "Maritime spatial plan for Polish sea areas in scale 1:200 000" took place in Gdansk on 18-19 October 2016.
-Invited were representatives of national authorities responsible for planning and management of sea areas.
-Second international cooperation and consultations meeting, where first preliminary draft of the polish plan was presented, took place in Warsaw on 6-7 November 2017.
+First international informational and discussion meeting concerning development of the maritime spatial plan for Polish sea areas in scale 1:200.000 will be held in Gdansk on 18-19 October 2016.
+Invited are representatives of national authorities responsible for planning and management of sea areas.